archelleus/File-Integrity-Monitoring/README.md

-Here’s a **clean, professional README.md** you can directly use for your GitHub repo:

----

 # File Integrity Monitoring System (HIDS)

 A lightweight File Integrity Monitoring (FIM) system designed to detect unauthorized changes in files and directories.
 This project functions as a basic Host-based Intrusion Detection System (HIDS) by tracking file integrity using cryptographic hashing and real-time monitoring.